8.3 Booms and Slumps

 (1) It is a normal feature of an exchange economy that some individuals will handle large sums of money and that, undoubtedly, will have relatively large personal incomes.
 (There are, e.g., CEOs of global manufacturing firms, and the like.
 But there are also those whose material needs are modest.)

 (2) Even though well-intentioned, the equal distribution approach is an attempt to solve the problem of inequity (e.g., “the (much less) than 1%”) and poverty by working within contemporary flawed models.
-In particular, the approach ignores the fact that there are two flows and linked rhythms and that, normatively, wages will regularly need to be adjusted as communities live through changing phases of the productive process.
+In particular, the approach ignores the fact that there are two flows and linked rhythms and that, normatively, wages and spending will regularly need to be adjusted as communities live through changing phases of the productive process.

 The cultural side of the problem includes questions about the standard of living.
 There is always a present standard of living, an emerging standard of living and, perhaps, a potential standard of living.

 (2) There should be no serious obstruction to obtaining the needed data.
 Indeed, global payment tracking systems for entire supply chains are already available.
-For the new economics, it will mainly be a matter of adding in additional classifiers for accounts and payments, as needed.
+For the new economics, it will mainly be a matter of adding additional classifiers for accounts and payments, as needed.

 References [ + ]

 |1.||↑||Will Kenton, Reviewer, “Boom And Bust Cycle,” Investopedia, https://www.investopedia.com/terms/b/boom-and-bust-cycle.asp, updated Mar 27, 2019.
 Accessed April 15, 2019.|